Tiny Islands, Massive TLDs: How Tokelau, Tuvalu, and Niue Built Some of the Internet's Largest Domain Extensions

 Tuvalu's story is the counterpoint to Tokelau's — a case study in how a tiny nation can monetize its ccTLD without destroying it.

 Tuvalu is nine islands in the South Pacific, population approximately 11,000, with no point higher than 4.6 meters above sea level.
 The country's GDP is roughly US$67 million.
-Climate projections suggest 50% of the capital Funafuti could flood by mid-century.
+Climate projections suggest much of the capital Funafuti could flood by mid-century.
 By the standard metrics of national viability, Tuvalu should not matter to the global Internet.

 But "TV" — Tuvalu's ISO 3166-1 alpha-2 country code — is universally understood as "television."
 That accident of alphabetic assignment created one of the most valuable ccTLDs on Earth.